Residence Life FAQs

 What are the regulations regarding posters on the walls?
 Can I hang things with nails or screws, or just the tacky stuff?

-We prefer that students hang posters and pictures in their room with adhesive putty.
+We prefer that students hang posters and pictures in their room with command strips.
 Scotch tape often takes the paint with it when removed, and I would definitely not recommend using duct tape!
-Tacks, nails, and screws will damage the wall, requiring patching and painting (a $50 charge per wall).
+Tacks, nails, and screws will damage the wall, requiring patching and painting (a $100 charge per wall).
 The rooms in Wood Hall do have wooden poster strips on the left and right walls designed to take tacks.
 Command strips also work well but you have to be careful when removing them, otherwise you will take the paint off as well.
-The best thing to use to hang posters is painter's tape.
+The best thing to use to hang posters is painter’s tape.
 It sticks really well to the walls of the residence halls and is designed not to take paint with it when it is removed.

 When do first-year students find out where and with whom we will be rooming?